Fashion Leadership Board

 The family of the board member must provide transportation and pay registration fees for meetings and scheduled events.
 Youth considering this opportunity should discuss this with their parent(s) or guardian.
-Since attendance and following through on commitments is important, youth should check their calendar to be sure that they can attend all required meetings/functions.
+(Extension agents are NOT responsible for your transportation.)
+Since attendance and following through on commitments is important, youth are to check their calendar to be sure that they can attend ALL required meetings/functions before submitting an application.
 If a required event is not attended, the board member must attend the next required function or they will no longer be considered a board member.

 - County 4-H Sewing Club Leader